netburg/Stock_Auto_Trading/README.md

+# TDAmeritrade Automatic High Frequency Trading Program Instructions

-Warning: Only qualified day-trader could use this script.
+## Warning: Only qualified day-trader could use this script.
 Please note that using this script may be risky and lead to trading loss.

-High Frequency Trading Condithions：
+## High Frequency Trading Condithions：

 1 volume/shares outstanding）>2.5% (Not realized yet.
 To be developed.)